John-Nik/portfolio/README.md

 **0.6.3:** Undid the changes due to vh including mobile browser's UI into its calculation

 **0.6.4:** Adjusted the height of the < main > element as that seems to be the culprit for the bug where the footer overflows both from tablet devices and mobile phones

+**0.6.5:** Added more sections in the about me page, and also removed some leftover console.logs from the Header components